sisodiabhumca/gsiso-ai/website/README.md

-# Gsiso AI Website
+# gsiso ai website

-This is the official website for Gsiso AI Linux distribution.
-It's built with plain HTML and CSS for maximum compatibility and performance.
+this is the official website for gsiso ai linux distribution. it's built with plain html and css for maximum compatibility and performance.

 ## Features